 Why does Doug/Critic exclude the original Ice Age and Rio movies from the "Diet Dreamworks" recipe (he states its made from their sequels)?
 It can't be because he thinks they're good, since that would go against his line that he's stop picking on Blue Sky Studios if they ever made anything good, wouldn't it?

 While those two films are by no means masterpieces, they arguably have some amount of creativity.
-The squeals, as well as everyone other Blue Sky movie, are completely soulless and bland.
-Even if you do like those movies, Blue Sky has yet to make anything else that was any good.
-Also might just be because Blue Sky is easy to make fun of, being a studio that constantly makes bad movies that end up being hits.
+The sequels, as well as everyone other Blue Sky movie, were considered formulaic.
+Even if you do like those movies, Blue Sky has yet to make anything else that achieved critical success.
+Also might just be because Blue Sky is easy to make fun of, being a studio that constantly makes poorly reviewed movies that end up being hits.

 I have a feeling the answer will be Rule of Funny, but how could Critic make future references to the Star Wars Holiday Special if Santa Christ wiped it from his memory?